 Boom!
-Another 48 Hours In… This time, it’s LA, that dreamy, sunny, magic land just barely hanging on to the bottom half of California.
-Don’t miss our other posts in this series: 48 Hours in…Miami, 48 Hours in… Austin, and 48 Hours in…the Airport.
+Another 48 Hours In… This time, it’s Los Angeles, that dreamy, sunny, magic land just barely hanging on to the bottom half of California.
+Don’t miss our other posts in this series!

 The future’s so bright, I’ve gotta wear shades…